147th Attack Wing: History

-F-86D Sabre Texas Air National Guard.
+F-86D Sabre of the Texas Air National Guard.

-In 1957, the Texas Air National Guard 111th Fighter-Interceptor Squadron, stationed at Ellington Air Force Base, near Houston was authorized to expand to a group level under the 136th Air Defense Wing.
-On 1 July 1957, the National Guard Bureau extended federal recognition to the 147th Fighter-Interceptor Group.
-The 111th FIS was reassigned from the 136th Fighter-Interceptor Group to the 147th FIG, becoming the new group's flying squadron.
-Support squadrons of the 147th FIG were the 144th Headquarters, 144th Material Squadron (Maintenance), 144th Combat Support Squadron, and the 144th USAF Dispensary.
+In 1957, the Texas Air National Guard 111th Fighter-Interceptor Squadron, stationed at Ellington Air Force Base near Houston, was authorized to expand to a group level under the 136th Air Defense Wing.
+On 1 July 1957, the National Guard Bureau extended federal recognition to the 147th Fighter Group (Air Defense).
+The 111th was reassigned from the 136th Fighter-Interceptor Group to the 147th, becoming the new group's flying squadron.
+Support squadrons of the 147th were the group headquarters, 147th Material Squadron (maintenance and supply), 147th Combat Support Squadron, and the 147th USAF Dispensary.

 Air Defense

-Initially equipped with the F-86D Sabre Interceptor, in June 1959 the squadron traded their F-86Ds for the upgraded F-86L Sabre Interceptor with uprated afterburning engines and new electronics.
-In August 1960 the unit became one of the first to transition to the F-102A Delta Dagger Mach-2 all-weather interceptor and began a 24-hour alert to guard the Texas Gulf coast.
+Initially equipped with the North American F-86D Sabre, in June 1959 the squadron traded their F-86Ds for the upgraded F-86L Sabre.
+In August 1960, the unit became one of the first to transition to the Convair F-102A Delta Dagger Mach 2 all-weather interceptor, and began a 24-hour alert to guard the Texas Gulf coast.

-In August 1961, as part of an Air Defense Command re-organization, the Group's assignment to 136th Air Defense Wing was terminated with 136th being transferred to Tactical Air Command.
-The 147th was directly assigned to the Texas Air National Guard, being operationally gained by the Air Defense Command 33d Air Division.
+In August 1961, as part of an Air Defense Command reorganization, the group's assignment to 136th Air Defense Wing was terminated with 136th being transferred to Tactical Air Command.
+The 147th was directly assigned to the Texas Air National Guard, being operationally gained by the Air Defense Command 33rd Air Division.

-On 1 January 1970, the squadron was re-designated as the 111th Combat Crew Training Squadron and served as the Air National Guard's RTU (Replacement Training Unit) for the TF/F-102A, In 1971, when the active-duty force ceased F-102A training and closed Perrin AFB, Texas on 30 June 1971, the Houston-based 111th FIS became the Replacement Training Unit (RTU) for all Air Defense Command F-102 pilots, and the squadron received several TF-102A dual-seat trainers which were transferred from Perrin AFB while also retaining the T-33A instrument training function.
+On 1 January 1970, the squadron was redesignated the 111th Combat Crew Training Squadron and served as the Air National Guard's RTU (Replacement Training Unit) for the TF/F-102A, In 1971, when the active-duty force ceased F-102A training and closed Perrin Air Force Base, Texas on 30 June 1971, the Houston-based 111th FIS became the RTU for all Air Defense Command F-102 pilots, and the squadron received several TF-102A dual-seat trainers which were transferred from Perrin while also retaining the T-33A instrument training function.

 111th Fighter Interceptor Squadron Convair F-102A-65-CO Delta Dagger 56–1188.